-I applied through an employee referral and the process took 1 week - interviewed at Project Consulting Group in May 2010.
+I applied through an employee referral.
+The process took a week.
+I interviewed at Project Consulting Group (Minneapolis, MN) in May 2010.

-I applied online and the process took 1 week - interviewed at Project Consulting Group in December 2013.
+I applied online.
+The process took a week.
+I interviewed at Project Consulting Group in December 2013.

 Phone interview with one of the VPs.
 Phone interview was really easy and was asked for an in-person interview at the end of the call.
 Interview was EASY; it was just a conversation about my skills and past work history.
 I was offered the job at the end of the interview, which is almost unheard of this day and age, but this is a small company, so I guess it makes sense.
 I did not take it because of the salary+hourly rate pay structure and the fact that I wasn't 100% sold on consulting or the stabilty of the company.
 Also didn't care for the benefits either.
 You do not get a desk or anything at the office - this is consulting and you will work pretty much 100% at the client site, wherever that might be.
 If you really like consulting, this might be a great place to work - but it just wouldn't have been the right fit for me.